 You must provide a clean record certificate from the Police station in your home country.

 If you are visiting friends, family, or business people, you should provide an invitation letter from them.
+For a work visa, having a job offer and employment contract, and for a student visa having an admission letter from a university is necessary.

 Proof of accommodation